ASFOpenSARlab/opensarlab-cluster/README.md

 - As before the Hub can check to see if the zip file corresponding to the user is in the bucket
 - The current code using boto3 to upload the zipped file should be able to be converted into AWS cli commands
 - instead of transferring the zip file to the Hub, execute the AWS cli command to upload it to the bucket from the Node via ssh

+#### Long Term Strategy
+If we want to use a similar JupyterHub setup to serve a large number of users we will probably not want to use any of the above options for user data storage.
+The best solution that I have though of is to allow users to supply their own AMI's somehow and update them.
+This would allow the user to manage whatever software installation they want and keep their files organized as they see fit.
+I know that there is a method for allowing the user give input to the spawner immediately before it creates the Notebook server.
+This might be able to be used to supply the spawner with a user's AMI id.
+This sort of system would also allow the user to pick an instance type and storage capacity as well which would also be very valuable in a much larger scale operation with a much more diverse group of users.

 ## Resources